AnthonyTudorov/PALISADE-SizeOf-Fork/src/README.md

 libgmp.so
 libPALISADEjni.so

-copy all EXCEPT libc++_shared.so into the jniLibs directory of the app
+copy all into the jniLibs directory of the app